alire-project/alire/doc/catalog-format-spec.rst

    description = "Library to handle foobars"

+* ``long-description``: optional free-form string to provide information about this package, in addition to ``description``, without length restrictions.

 * ``authors``: optional array of strings.
 Flat list of human-readable names for the authors, i.e. the people that wrote the software that is packaged.
 For
   instance: